puppetlabs/puppet-docs/source/puppet/4.3/reference/lookup_quick.md

     merge: unique
 ~~~

 Whenever Puppet looks up a key, it also checks `lookup_options` to see if it contains any merge settings for that key.
-If it does, it will use that merge behavior unless the lookup request overrides it it.
+If it does, it will use that merge behavior unless the lookup request overrides it.

 In the example above, Puppet will default to a `unique` merge (also called an array merge) any time it looks up the `ntp::servers` key.
 This includes automatic lookup (as a default for the `ntp` class's `$servers` parameter).